-At Property Meld, we believe that if you want your property management business to be successful, there’s perhaps nothing more vital than ensuring your tenants are satisfied with the condition and upkeep of the space they ultimately call home.
+At Property Meld, we believe that if you want your property management business to be successful, there’s perhaps nothing more vital than ensuring maintenance satisfaction is high with your tenants and they are happy with the condition and upkeep of the place they call home.

 What has us so convinced?
 We have the numbers to back it up.